- Things to Do

 Arlington has three escape rooms where you can use your powers of deduction to solve clues to an eventual getaway.
 At 5 Wits, immerse in hidden secrets that incorporate sound, lights and special effects.
 Bond’s Escape Room is the largest in room venue on the East Coast with 15 challenges that range from Art Attack, at level one, to the terrifying Sleepover Slaughter House, level five.
 Escape Room Arlington changes themes with the seasons, but always challenges your talent for logic and strategy.
 No matter what Escape Room you choose, it’s going to be a test of skill and cooperation that leads to unforgettable fun.

 Arlington’s craft breweries are cozy places to stay warm and taste small-batch craft beer.
-Take a tour at New District Brewing, to learn about the production process then sample freshly tapped beers.
 If you like to play while you drink, get the gang together for a board game, snack on tasty apps, and tip back the award-winning craft beer made at The Board Room.
-And soon to open is Nighthawk Pizza, a low-ABV beer and pizza joint in the heart of National Landing’s Pentagon City featuring regional favorite Aslin Brewing.
+Stop by Nighthawk Pizza, a low-ABV beer and pizza joint in the heart of Pentagon City featuring regional favorite Aslin Brewing.
+Catch a movie and enjoy delicious food and beer at the newly opened Alamo Drafthouse in Crystal City.

 Header image credit: @medstarcapitalsiceplex on Instagram